Real World Interfaces logo

 Q3: "Do you have any TB-303s for sale, or do I know of any?"

 Sometimes.
 Please contact me if you wish to buy or sell a TB-303 and I may be able to put you in touch with someone.
-See the pages mentioned above and above for ways of searching for TB-303s for sale.
+See above: #tb303sforsale .

 Q4: "Are you going to make a standalone Devil Fish?"